cstrouse/Dell-T3610-Hackintosh/README.md

 - 10.15.3 -> 10.15.4 worked without any issues
 - 10.15.4 supplemental update worked without any issues (applied 13-May-2020)
 - 10.15.5 update worked without any issues (applied 14-June-2020); updated Lilu/WEG and then Clover first
+- updated OC to 0.7.0, refactored the USB mapping situation, and upgraded to Big Sur 11.4 without any issues

 ## What Doesn't Work (or hasn't been tested)

-- USB 3.0 (XHCI shows up in IOReg but requires work to get Renesas controller working)
+~~- USB 3.0 (XHCI shows up in IOReg but requires work to get Renesas controller working)~~
 - Sidecar
-- sleep
+~~- sleep~~

 ## Geek Bench